Croatia flotilla holidays

 Croatia flotilla holidays offer the chance to sail in stunning scenery with good winds and a mixture of town harbours, marinas and anchorages (often with buoys) to greet you at the end of the day.

 Croatian flotillas are ideal for those with some previous sailing experience.
-Though I’ve known beginners tackle Croatia successfully, you’ll need to do some navigating.
+Though I’ve known beginners tackle Croatia successfully, you do need to do some navigating.
+The many islands can look awfully similar from a distance!

 The Croatian climate will appeal to those who like it a little less hot, its more northerly position making it cooler than Greece and Turkey.
 As a result, the operating season is shorter – from May to September.